CARMEN LANE LLC | NSA 101 360.280.0888

 By Appointment

-• What is the TITLE of each document to be notarized? (look at top of page)
+• TITLE of each document to be notarized, number of pages, & type of notarization?

-• Are any witnesses required? (if so, you must provide)
+• Does your document require WITNESSES? (if so, you must provide)

-HOW TO PAY: Full payment is due at time of service via cash or local personal check made payable to Carmen Lane LLC.
-A written receipt will be provided.
+PAYMENTS.
+Full payment is due at time of service via CASH or local PERSONAL CHECK made payable to Carmen Lane LLC.

-RATES: My mobile notary rate is $10 per notarization plus a travel fee of $35 and 50 cents per mile roundtrip from my door to yours.
-Use Google Maps to estimate specific mileage from door to your door.
+MOBILE NOTARY RATES: I charge $15 per notarization plus a minimum travel fee of $50 USD and $1 per mile roundtrip from my door to yours.
+Use Google Maps to estimate mileage from door to your door.
 If you live on an island and I must take a ferry to reach your location, understand that time/cost will be added on as a travel fee.*

 *In Washington state, notary travel fees are not required by law, however, I do charge a travel fee in my mobile notary business and want you to be aware of this.
-My minimum basic notary travel fee is $35 plus 50 cents per mile round trip door to door. *WAC 308.30.220: "A notary may charge a travel fee when traveling to perform a notarial act if: '(a) The notary and individual requesting the notarial act agree upon the travel fee in advance of the travel; and '(b) The notary explains to the individual requesting the notarial act that the travel fee is in addition to the notarial fee in subsection (1) of {WAC 308.30.220] and is not required by law' (WAC 308.30.0220[5])."
-If you do not agree to my notary travel fee, you could contact The UPS Store nearest you or a notary public or law office closer to you.
+My minimum basic notary travel fee is $50 USD plus $1 per mile round trip door to door. *WAC 308.30.220: "A notary may charge a travel fee when traveling to perform a notarial act if: '(a) The notary and individual requesting the notarial act agree upon the travel fee in advance of the travel; and '(b) The notary explains to the individual requesting the notarial act that the travel fee is in addition to the notarial fee in subsection (1) of {WAC 308.30.220] and is not required by law' (WAC 308.30.0220[5])."
+If you do not agree to my notary travel fee, you must not book my notary services.
+You may take your documents to nearest The UPS Store or to another notary public or to a law office at your convenience.
 Find a UPS Store Near Me Find an Attorney Near Me Find a Notary Near Me

-VALID GOVERNMENT-ISSUED PHOTO IDENTIFICATION IS REQUIRED.
-All signers must present a valid (unexpired), approved form of government-issued photo ID to the Notary Public.
+VALID GOVERNMENT-ISSUED PHOTO IDENTIFICATION IS REQUIRED FOR ALL SIGNERS.
+All signers must be present with a valid unexpired, approved form of government-issued photo ID to the Notary Public.
 All forms of ID must be the original, physical document.
-Photocopies or a photo of an ID on a mobile device does not suffice.
-Take your ID out of your wallet for me.
-I must hold the original valid ID in my hand in order to inspect it.
+Photocopies of IDs are not sufficient.
+You must take your ID out of your wallet for me.
+I must hold your original valid ID in my hand to inspect it.
+IDs which are falling apart, illegible, or appear to have been tampered with will not be accepted.

 • State Driver's License (issued within U.S. including U.S. Territories)